Last Updated on February 22, 2023 by Janine

 Heck yes!
 If you want to rock a crop top, go for it!
 You’re sure to see plenty of others wearing them too.

-Is it okay to wear shorts in Mexico City?
+Can you wear shorts in Mexico City?

 Absolutely!
 There’s no reason not to wear shorts in Mexico City.